jakobkmar/KSpigot/guide/docs/gui/compounds.md

 ## Create a new compound

 In this example, let's create a simple gui which lists all existing materials.
-Also, we want to display the name of the material when the user clicks on the icon.
+Also, we want to send a chat message with the name of the material when the user clicks on the icon.

 You can create a compound inside a page builder scope.
 The recommended way of doing so is to use the `createRectCompound`.